odbalapure/odbalapure/README.md

 ## Om Balapure

-I am a Software Engineer with overall experience of 2yrs.
+I am a Software Engineer with 2yrs of experience.
 I have worked in the test automation and system software domain.
-And I am very passionate about Full Stack Web Development.
+Currently working as a Full Stack Engineer.

 ## Skills
 - HTML, CSS and Javascript